idgafd/Software_testing_course/README.md

 * If you wish to check Selenium Home Task - move to WebUI branch
 * If you wish to check web api task - go to WebApi page

-Deeper explanation about every task, how to run etc. you can find in the corresponding branches
+Deeper explanation about every task, how to run etc. you can find in the corresponding branches!!!